ReaNAiveD/mdanceio/README.md

 Install [wasm-pack](https://rustwasm.github.io/wasm-pack/), a rust -> wasm workflow tool.

-We need `nodejs` to serve the demo.
+You need `nodejs` to serve the demo.

-We also need [Google Chrome Canary](https://www.google.com/chrome/canary/) that supports `WebGPU`, and enable the feature flag `#enable-unsafe-webgpu`.
+You also need [Google Chrome Canary](https://www.google.com/chrome/canary/) that supports `WebGPU`, and enable the feature flag `#enable-unsafe-webgpu`.

 #### Build wasm package